aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 - _"Favor community contributions above all"_ - customers who take the time to
   contribute code to the AWS CDK get preferential treatment above all else
-- _“Don’t experiment on too much at once”_ - no more than 20% of the AWS
+- _“Don’t experiment on too much at once”_ - prioritize moving experimental
-  Construct Library will be experimental at any given time.
-For reference, on 1/1/2020, the construct library module breakdown = 32% (39/123) Stable, 18% (22/123) Experimental, 50% (62/123) CFN-only.
+  modules through the `developer-preview` and `GA` milestones.
+The GitHub projects page will include a project for every module in `experimental` stability.
 - _“Focus on what customers ask for”_ - prioritize modules based on number of feature requests and +1’s on GitHub.
 - _“Finish what we’ve started”_ - prioritize modules that already have L2